lmmx/tubeulator/proposal.md

 underground, overground, bus, and walking routes.
 The fetched data is parsed using the OpenAPI schema to create Python objects corresponding to the core abstractions.

-2. The data is then stored in the MongoDB database for efficient storage and retrieval.
+2. The data is then stored in the TinyDB database for efficient storage and retrieval.
 This allows the application to quickly access the transport data as needed, without having to fetch it from the TfL API each time.